Archfx/duo-de/README.md

 <img src="images/duo-1.png" alt="drawing" style="height:300px;" />
 <img src="images/duo-2.png" alt="drawing" style="height:300px;"/> </p>

 This ROM switches between tablet mode (first image) and phone mode (second image) when you change the postures.
-These modes are optimized (both visually and utility wise) for each of the situation and the screen real state.
+These modes are optimized (both visually and utility-wise) for each of the situations and the screen's real state.

 <p align="center">
 <img src="images/tabletmode.png" alt="drawing" style="height:300px;" />
 <img src="images/phonemode.png" alt="drawing" style="height:300px;"/> </p>

+> Note: In phone mode, default settings does not rotate the screen with auto-rotation.
+You have to enable it from the `home settings`.
+When you are in Phone mode, click and hold on the display, click `Home settings`, and enable the feature `Allow home screen rotation`.
+This will enable the launcher to serve the Tent mode and Ramp modes correctly.

 ## Benchmarks

 These results are just for reference (for people who enjoy numbers) to compare the CPU and GPU performance of this ROM (latest build) with other operating system options.
-Best case numbers of each operating system are included in the graphs.
+The best case numbers of each operating system are included in the graphs.

 <div style="text-align: center;">